IamDorohin/goit-markup-hw-07/README.md

 <!-- Advantages -->
 advantage to advantages
 adv-items to advantages__list

-adv-cards to advantages__card
+adv-cards to advantages-card
+icons-bgc to advantages-card__background
-adv-icons to advantages__icon
+adv-icons to advantages-card__icon
-advantage-details to advantages__title
+advantage-details to advantages-card__title
-advantage-main to advantages__description
+advantage-main to advantages-card__description
-icons-bgc to advantages__icon--decorated    Чи може по БЕМ блок з елементом та модифікатором
-                                            йти раніше самого блока з елементом?

  <!-- Сompetencies -->
 practices to competencies